SUBMISSION PERIOD CLOSED

 - Your story must be complete, edited, and publication-ready, between 3,000 and 10,000 words.

 - Your story must be written (fully or partially) from a cat’s point of view.
-The cat (or cats) does not need to be a principal character, but its character should impact the plot in some manner.
+That is, from a cat’s perspective, using its words or thoughts.
+The cat does not have to be a principal character, though the cat’s character should impact the plot in some manner.